If you spend quite a number of hours on Facebook, Twitter or any social networking sites, I’m sure you’ve stumbled-upon social media contests before.

 When Leneys, a women’s apparel company started business on Facebook back in 2011, not many people knew about them.
 They didn’t have prior knowledge in running an online apparel store and it had less than 500 people on the page.

 They decided to run a Facebook contest so that people would know about their page.
-The contest was promoted using the help of Facebook ads and people started sharing the contest with their friends and a group of people flocked to the page.
+Their Facebook contest posts were promoted using the help of Facebook ads and people started sharing the contest with their friends and a group of people flocked to the page.
 A lot of them ended up to be buyers up to this day.

 Today, Leneys has over 21,000 likes thanks to the initial head start it had earlier.